dlt-science/science-notes/blogs/HED/hed.md

 ## Fees Associated with Hedera Transactions

 Hedera's network fees are designed for specific network operations.
-The fees are payable in HBAR, but are also fixed in USD for stability.
+The fees are payable in HBAR but are also fixed in USD for stability.

 ```{note} **HBAR Denominations and Abbreviations**